alverena/documentation/book/data_api.rst

     1. Ensure that the application is installed correctly.
     2. Generate an API key for a user:

-        a.
-If you want to generate an API key for yourself, navigate to the profile page of your user:
+        - If you want to generate an API key for yourself, navigate to the profile page of your user:

             - either click the :guilabel:`My User` link in the **User Menu** in the top right corner of the current page, or
             - follow the direct link, e.g. ``http://<hostname_of_your_oro_application>/user/profile/view``.

-        b.
-If you want to generate an API key for another user, open their view page:
+        - If you want to generate an API key for another user, open their view page:

             - open the :guilabel:`Users` grid (:guilabel:`System` --> :guilabel:`User Management` --> :guilabel:`Users`),
             - find the user who needs an API key, and